ExciteEfect13/docker-classic-server/README.md

-# WowStack: a dockerized Vanilla WoW environment
+# WowStack: a container-based Vanilla WoW environment

 Running [Vanilla Wow][wow-1] can be quite the drag if compiling and maintaining a moving Open Source project is not your forté.